complexdatacollective/documentation.networkcanvas.com/_key-concepts/interfaces.md

 title: Interfaces

-definition: An interface is a data collection instrument designed for a specific task.
+definition: Data collection instruments designed for a specific task.
 Interfaces are configured in Architect, and added to the interview protocol, where they are subsequently called stages.
 ---

 Interviews in Network Canvas are comprised of one or more 'stages', which can be thought of as the individual screens that a participant sees.
 Each stage is an _instance_ of an 'Interface', which has been configured to collect specific variables, or create nodes/edges.
 Interfaces are therefore the most fundamental building blocks of a Network Canvas interview.